 It's the same principle as keeping your skin hydrated, don't skip the moisturiser step for fear of breakouts.
 Moisturisers are designed to lock moisture into the skin.
 "Not moisturising oily skin [is a mistake]—often your skin produces oil as it’s seeking hydration, so not moisturising your skin can kick your oil production into overdrive," explains Huda.

 Opt for a lightweight moisturiser like Dr. Barbara Sturm Face Cream Light.

 Clear skin tip #5: Be Targeted

 “Spot-treating a blemish with healing and soothing ingredients can help to even out the post-inflammatory hyperpigmentation that usually results,” says Dr. Barbara Sturm.
 We love her Clarifying Spot Treatment that comes in both clear or tinted versions.
 Or, for a more affordable version try Ren's Clearcalm Non-Drying Spot Treatment with 0.5% salicylic acid to exfoliate deep down into blocked pores.

 Clear skin tip #6: Go Easy

-It can be tempted to try every skincare formula at once that claims clearer skin as a result, but Huda advises against using too many potent ingredients, "be kind to your skin and try not to throw too many active ingredients at it at once."
+It can be tempting to try every skincare formula at once that claims clearer skin as a result, but Huda advises against using too many potent ingredients, "be kind to your skin and try not to throw too many active ingredients at it at once."
 That also means no picking or squeezing, too.